 Here are things we can do in both preparation for a waiting season AND when we’re smack dab in the middle of it.

 Meditate on the Word – 2 Timothy 3:16 tells us that “all Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.”
 It’s ALL USEFUL.
 Read it, memorize it, meditate on it, sing it, study it.
 It will teach you, rebuke you, correct you, and train you in righteousness.
 It will focus your attention on the truths of heaven rather than the things of earth.

 Commit to a Bible Study in your church or with friends and keep “Study my Bible” at the top of your “To Do” list.
 If you need a place to start in your waiting season, try the book of James (be sure to look into what it means to have true joy when reading the first chapter) or an Old Testament book like Exodus or Daniel that speak of God’s sovereignty.
-Use one of our favorite Bible Study methods such as the Inductive Study or the Swedish Method to understand the incredible depth and truth of Scripture.
+Use one of our favorite Bible Study methods such as the Inductive Study to understand the incredible depth and truth of Scripture.

 Pray – Seek God with your requests and be honest about your struggle through the wait (He really can handle it), but also ask Him for an open mind and heart as you wrestle through the uncertainty.
 Be open to seeing things a different way and tell Him you trust Him with the process and the outcome.